 As of December 31 each year, Central Valley Ag Cooperative may elect to make a Profit Sharing Contribution to the Co-op 401(k) Plan.
 The total Profit Sharing Contribution, if any, will be an amount determined and authorized by the Board of Directors of Central Valley Ag Cooperative for the Plan Year.
-If you enter the Plan on an entry date other than the first day of the Plan Year, the amount of your pay that otherwise would be considered in determining your Profit Sharing Contribution is limited to the eligible pay you actually receive while a participant in the Plan.
+If you enter the Plan on an entry date other than the first day of the Plan Year, the amount of your pay that otherwise would be considered in determining your Profit Sharing Contribution is limited to the pay you actually receive while a participant in the Plan.

-To share in this Profit Sharing Contribution for any given year, you must be employed on the last day of the Plan Year and have worked at least 1,000 hours during the Plan Year.
+To share in this Profit Sharing Contribution for any given year, you must be employed on December 31 and have worked at least 1,000 hours during the Plan Year.